 A note on my pronoun transition:

-For a long time I been in a gender quandary.
-Gowning up I mostly identified as male even though I was woman born.
+For a long time I have been in a gender quandary.
+Growing up, I mostly identified as male even though I was woman born.
 I was in a very conservative household and expressing that was not allowed.
 I had to conform to all that was expected of me as a "young lady".
 There were times when I would fantasize about gender reassignment surgery.
-As a child I even prayed that my god would change me.
-It would make me incredibly happy to think about, but when the reality of how a change like that would affect my family relations sank in it was too much for me emotionally.
+As a child I even prayed that god would change me.
+It would make me incredibly happy to think about, but when the reality of how a change like that would affect my family relations sank in, it was too much for me emotionally.
 It absolutely did not feel safe for me to do that.
 So many deal with this kind of anguish when they do not identify with the gender they are born.
 Also as a deeply spiritual person I truly felt that spirit put me in this body for a reason.
 I continued to live life as a androgynous gay woman feeling a bit out of place pretty much everywhere.
-As time went on and I matured, I realized that even as a part of the feminist & LGBTQ community I didn't seem to fit in in many of the ways that others did.
+As time went on and I matured, I realized that even as a part of the feminist & LGBTQ community I didn't seem to fit in - in the way that others did.
 But I still care so much about those communities and hold those issues dear to me.
 I have kids but I don't feel like mom.
 I def feel like dad.
 But I am not like any dad I ever knew.
 I am baba to the kids and that works for me.